AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-profiles.md

 ---
 keywords: Experience Platform;home;popular topics;monitor profiles;monitor dataflows;dataflows;profile;real time customer profile;
-description: Segmentation allows you to create segments and audiences from your Real-time Customer Profile data.
-This tutorial provides instructions on how you can monitor dataflows during segmentation using the Experience Platform user interface.
+description: Real-time Customer Profile lets you see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party.
+This tutorial provides instructions on how you can monitor dataflows with Profiles using the Experience Platform user interface.
 title: Monitor Dataflows for Profiles in the UI
 topic-legacy: overview
 type: Tutorial